Estimated reading time: 3 minutes

 In addition to obtaining a business permit and a city, state, or federal business license, you will need to certify your business as minority-owned.
 You can do this through the government registration website or with the help of a private agency.

-To be classified as a minority-owned business in the United States, the company needs to be at least 51% owned and operated by one or more non-Caucasian individuals.
+As outlined by the U.S. Chamber of Commerce, to be classified as a minority-owned business in the United States, the company must be at least 51% owned and operated by one or more non-Caucasian individuals¹.
 These include Hispanic, African American, Asian American, and Native American entrepreneurs.
 If you are a female business owner, you can certify your small business regardless of ethnicity.

 Get business funding.